linode/terraform-provider-linode/docs/data-sources/child_account.md

 * `balance` - This Account's balance, in US dollars.

-* `capabilities` - A set containing all the capabilities of the current Account.
+* `capabilities` - A set containing all the capabilities of this Account.

 * `active_since` - When this account was first activated.